U.S. Route 9 in New Jersey: Atlantic County

-The highway crosses the Great Egg Harbor Bay into Egg Harbor Township, Atlantic County, where it runs across marshy Drag Island into Somers Point before passing over the Drag Channel.
-The parkway has a southbound toll plaza before US 9 leaves the roadway at a partial interchange.
+The highway then crosses the Great Egg Harbor Bay into Egg Harbor Township, Atlantic County, where it runs across marshy Drag Island into Somers Point before passing over the Drag Channel.
+Southbound drivers of both US 9 and the GSP are then required to pay a toll at the Little Egg toll plaza before US 9 leaves the roadway at a partial interchange.
 Now called New Road, the route runs through developed areas prior to crossing CR 559.
-The road winds east through the Greate Bay Golf Club before turning north and intersecting the northern terminus of Route 52, a route leading to Ocean City, and West Laurel Drive, which provides access to and from the northbound Garden State Parkway.
+The road winds east through the Greate Bay Golf Club, before turning north and intersecting the northern terminus of Route 52, a route leading to Ocean City, and West Laurel Drive, which provides access to the northbound GSP and from the southbound GSP.
 At this intersection, the road contains a median.
 From this point, the two-lane undivided US 9 is lined with businesses and continues northeast, gaining a center left-turn lane prior to the CR 559 Alternate (CR 559 Alt.) intersection.
 Here, the route enters Linwood and the turn lane ends as it heads through suburban areas.
 The road continues into Northfield, where it comes to CR 563.
 US 9 enters Pleasantville, intersecting US 40/US 322 (Black Horse Pike), a surface route to nearby Atlantic City to the east.
 The road turns more north-northeast past this intersection, crossing a trail and the Southern Railroad of New Jersey's Pleasantville Industrial Track line.
 The route reaches an interchange with the Atlantic City Expressway, the toll road leading into Atlantic City.